 - Inaccurately translated video subtitles that inflame geopolitical tensions creating serious risk of egregious harm.

-- Videos that have been technically manipulated (beyond clips taken out of context) to make it appear that a government official is dead.
+- Videos that have been technically manipulated (usually beyond clips taken out of context) to make it appear that a government official is dead.

-- Video content that has been technically manipulated (beyond clips taken out of context) to fabricate events where there’s a serious risk of egregious harm.
+- Video content that has been technically manipulated (usually beyond clips taken out of context) to fabricate events where there’s a serious risk of egregious harm.

 - Content inaccurately presented as documenting human rights abuses in a specific location that is actually content from another location or event.